 In this article we will share the best practices to align goals using OKRs and common mistakes to avoid.

-If you don’t know much about the goal-setting methodology of OKRs (Objectives and Key Results), made famous by Intel and Google, then please read Objectives and Key Results.
+If you don’t know much about the goal-setting methodology of OKRs (Objectives and Key Results), made famous by Intel and Google, then please read Objectives and Key Results or download our ebook below.

 How to align OKRs successfully